Bubblemelon/C-Shells/Misc/Notes/README.md

 Every variable has a memory address.
 Pointers are holders of a memory address i.e. it is possible to store the address of a variable in a pointer-variable.

-**Declaring a Pointer**:
+**Declaring a ➡️ Pointer**:

 `int *pInt;` is the same as `int * pInt;`

-This pointer variable will hold a memory address of a variable with the type int.
+With the `*` asterisk next to the variable name, this gives the variable the capability to hold a memory address of a variable with the type int.

 **Initializing a Pointer**: